 Plan the Migration, Execute Carefully

 Switching from 7.0 to 7.1 is a full site rebuild, not a simple upgrade.
+If you are considering leaving Squarespace entirely for another platform, our guide to moving your website from Squarespace covers what can be exported and what needs to be rebuilt.
 Create your 7.1 trial, recreate your design, transfer content, set up URL redirects, and test thoroughly before moving your domain.
 Keep both sites running in parallel until you are confident the 7.1 site is complete and fully functional.

 * Read the rest of the post and open up an offer